 🥽 A mask and snorkel – There are some decent snorkeling opportunities in Railay and throughout Thailand.
 Rather than have to track down a place to rent a mask from, bring your own.
 If you don’t already own one, this is a great mask for a great price.
 Or try one of these cool new 180-degree full-face snorkel masks!

-🍾 Why bring alcohol to Railay – While you can easily find beer and spirits in Railay, the prices are double compared to elsewhere in Thailand.
-So if you’re budget-sensitive, be sure to bring your own booze from mainland Thailand instead buying it at Railay Beach.
+🍾 Why bring drinks Railay – While you can easily find beer and spirits in Railay, the prices are double (or more) compared to elsewhere in Thailand.
+So if you’re budget-sensitive, be sure to bring your own booze from mainland Thailand instead of buying it at Railay Beach.

 💵 Baht– Most places on Railay deal in cash, so make sure you have some.
 There are a few ATMs on Railay, so you’ll be fine if you plan to simply withdraw funds.
 But if you plan to exchange currency, do that before arriving to Railay Beach.
 Exchange rates are much higher here than on mainland Thailand.

-🦟 Eco-friendly mosquito repellents – While mosquito repellent with DEET can be very effective, it also kills fish and marine life when it washes off in the ocean.
+🦟 Eco-friendly mosquito repellents – There are mosquitos in Railay, particularly during the late afternoon and early evening.
+While mosquito repellent with DEET can be very effective, it also kills fish and marine life when it washes off in the ocean.
 So consider a natural mosquito repellent like this instead.

 😎 Sun protection – Don’t forget your sunglasses, sunscreen, and hats to keep away those harmful UV rays.

 🔌 Power adapters – Thailand has the same outlets (Type C) as found through most of Europe.
 To keep your phone, camera, and gadgets charged, be sure to pack a few adapters.
 Or better yet, get a universal adapter to use virtually anywhere in the world.